Far Away (play): Production history

 Far Away was first produced at the Royal Court Theatre Upstairs in London in November/December 2000.

 A German production, entitled In weiter Ferne, opened in April 2001 at the Schaubühne am Lehniner Platz in Berlin, directed by Falk Richter.

 A production of Far Away ran at New York Theatre Workshop in New York City from 11 November 2002 to 18 January 2003.
 The production was nominated for the 2003 Lucille Lortel Awards for Outstanding Costume Design and Outstanding Sound Design.

 Gustavus Adolphus College ran the show for 2 weekends from October 30, 2009 to November 7, 2009.
 It was performed preceding another one of Caryl Churchill's plays Seven Jewish Children, as well as a response to this play called Seven Palestinian Children by Deb Margolin.

 The play was performed at the Theatre Royal at the Bristol Old Vic from 24 May to 9 June 2010.
 It was directed by Simon Godwin, and starred Annette Badland, Tristan Sturrock and Cara Horgan.

 Saint Cloud State University ran a production of Far Away from 20 to 24 November 2019.
 The production starred Katherine DeGroot as Joan, Jordan Flaherty as Todd, and Jessica Peters as Harper.
 It was directed by Vladimir Rovinsky.

 The play was performed at the Donmar Warehouse from 6 February to 4 April 2020.
 This production starred Jessica Hynes as Harper, Aisling Loftus as Joan and Simon Manyonda as Todd.
 It was directed by Lyndsey Turner, and was cut short due to the COVID-19 pandemic.

 PTP/NYC (Potomac Theatre Project) premiered a digital production starring Ro Boddie, Nesba Crenshaw, Caitlin Duffy and Lilah May Pfeiffer, and directed by Cheryl Faraone, that ran from 15 October to 18 October 2020.

+A site-specific immersive promenade production of Far Away was directed by Rebecca McCutcheon for her company Lost Text/Found Space in Ambika P3 (a cavernous concrete basement below a University of Westminster building).
+Running from 13-23 August 2025 as part of the Camden Fringe, it garnered 5 star reviews, including in Plays International which noted "Churchill’s work continues to prove its worth by showing us the things we can no longer see because we have forgotten that, once, they were not normal".